DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/data-analysis/using-dashboard-parameters/creating-parameters.md

 * **Dynamic List** - allows you to use a list of values from the existing data source as a parameter.
 You need to select the required **Data Source** from the list of available data sources and data members for the dashboard parameter's display name and value, respectively.

 	![Parameters_LookUpSettings_Dynamic](../../../../images/img21842.png)
 	1. First, select the required **Data Source** from the list of available data sources.
-For the [SQL](../../providing-data/connecting-to-sql-databases.md) data source, select the required **Data Member** that specifies the query from the selected **Data Source**.
+For the [SQL](../../provide-data/connecting-to-sql-databases.md) data source, select the required **Data Member** that specifies the query from the selected **Data Source**.
 	2. Then, specify data members for the dashboard parameter's value and display name using **Value Member** and **Display Member**, respectively.
 	3. If necessary, specify the data member used to sort parameter values using the **Sort By** option. **Sort Order** specifies the required sort order.

 	> [!NOTE]
-	> To learn how to create a data source for a dashboard parameter, see [Providing Data](../../providing-data.md).
+	> To learn how to create a data source for a dashboard parameter, see [Provide Data](../../provide-data.md).
 	>
-	> Note that you cannot specify an [OLAP](../../providing-data/connecting-to-olap-cubes.md) data source as the data source for the dashboard parameter in the Dashboard Designer.
+	> Note that you cannot specify an [OLAP](../../provide-data/connecting-to-olap-cubes.md) data source as the data source for the dashboard parameter in the Dashboard Designer.